 Blood Pressure- The nutritional value of celery has been valued in reducing high blood pressure.
 Celery contains a chemical that helps lower the stress hormones in your blood causing the blood vessels to expand and reduce your overall blood pressure.

-Bowel Health- The high fiber content of celery helps to maintain healthy bowels and prevent constipation.
+Gastrointestinal Health- The high fiber content of celery helps to maintain a healthy gastroinestinal tract and prevent constipation.

-Cancer- Celery contains at least eight anti-cancer compounds that may fight against just about every type of cancer.
+Cancer- Celery contains at least eight anti-cancer compounds .
 Two of these anti-cancer compounds, acetylenics and phenolic acids, help stop the growth of cancer cells.

 Cholesterol- Celery increases bile acid secretion which helps remove harmful cholesterol and prevent plaque formation.

-Diabetes- The nutritional value of celery along with is absence of sugar, makes this an especially nutritious food for diabetic people.
+Diabetes- The nutritional value of celery along with its absence of sugar, makes this an especially nutritious food for diabetic people.

 Hydration- The mineral and natural salts in celery make this a refreshing drink and will replace essential salts and minerals needed by the body, especially after workouts.
 Drinking celery juice will help prevent dehydration.